Tenant Obligations

 Rentals

-At Whangamata Real Estate we have a dedicated Property Management Team whose knowledge and expercience will help you to reduce risk and manage your rental investment efficiently - saving you time and money.
+At Whangamata Real Estate we have a dedicated Property Management Team whose knowledge and experience will help you to reduce risk and manage your rental investment efficiently - saving you time and money.

 Find out more